 One-on-one counseling and psychotherapy have one main similarity; they are both talk therapy.
 Talk therapy helps individuals deal with emotional and substance abuse issues by talking about them.
 Talk therapy helps many individuals, families, and couples deal with emotional and substance abuse problems.
 One-on-one counseling provides a safe and confidential environment and setting for discussing mental health issues openly.
 It helps individuals deal with day-to-day problems, make meaningful decisions, and achieve their goals.

-Today, many on-on-one counselors focus less on examining patients through psychoanalysis, which focuses on analyzing patients’ past traumatic experiences.
-Unlike long-term psychoanalysis, one-on-one counseling focuses on achieving results within the shortest time possible.
+Today, many one-on-one counselors focus less on examining patients through psychoanalysis, which focuses on analyzing patients’ past traumatic experiences.
+Unlike long-term psychoanalysis, individual counseling focuses on achieving results within the shortest time possible.

 What One-on-One Counseling is Not